dgp1130/blog/src/www/posts/ctor.md

 could qualify the method invocation to use a specific type in the inheritance hierarchy.

-This also means that the order of inheritance does matter, as a `Cat<American<Animal>>` is a distinct type and calling `.say()` on it would return `'Meow...'`.
-Of course, if your usage of mixins depends on their ordering, it is quite likely to inheritance hierarchy has larger design problems.
+This also means that the order of inheritance does matter, as `Cat<American<Animal>>` is a distinct type from `American<Cat<Animal>>` because calling `.say()` would return `'Meow...'` and `'USA!
+USA!'` respectively.
+Of course, if your usage of mixins depends on their ordering, it is quite likely your inheritance hierarchy has larger design problems.

 Public symbols can at least be resolved unambiguously due to single-inheritance, but there is still additional complexity and the possibility of bugs as a